corda/corda-docs-portal/content/en/platform/corda/5.0-beta/deploying/deployment-tutorials/manual.md

 ## RBAC Roles

 By default, a post-install job normally creates three default RBAC roles for the Corda API.
-To create the roles manually, do the following:
+To create the roles manually, perform the steps described in this section.

+{{< note >}}

+You can create RBAC roles manually only after the Corda cluster setup has been completed as an RBAC role takes
+<API-ENDPOINT> that should be a URL where the Corda API is accessible, either via a load balancer or by forwarding port 8888 from one of the REST worker pods.

+{{</ note >}}

 1. Set the following override in the deployment configuration to disable the automatic creation: